fanpu/blog/_posts/2020-07-31-breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-2.markdown

 Awesome!
 We got the solution without even having to deal with the headache of figuring what Phase 2 is actually doing.
 While Phase 1 was relatively trivial and Angr solving it was probably not really impressive, this is something that should be making you excited now! :)

 Thanks for reading, and I hope you've enjoyed the journey so far.
+You can go straight to the next part [here](breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-3).